Programs & Classes : Mayors' Monarch Pledge

 What is the Pledge?

-Through the National Wildlife Federation Mayors’ Monarch Pledge, U.S. cities, municipalities, and other communities are committing to create habitat for the monarch butterfly and pollinators, and to educate citizens, about how they can make a difference at home and in their community..
+Through the National Wildlife Federation Mayors’ Monarch Pledge, U.S. cities, municipalities, and other communities are committing to create habitats for the monarch butterfly and pollinators, and to educate citizens about how they can make a difference at home and in their communities.

 What is the Issue?

 Herbicides and pesticides used to target other unwanted pests and plants are killing off monarchs and their host plants (milkweeds).
-Use of herbicides has resulted in a severe reduction in monarch habitat available in the spring and summer months when monarchs would be feeding and breeding in our area.
-Land clearing also contributes to loss of habitat, and climate change may be a contributing factor as well.
-Residential properties make up the majority of the urban landscape in Williamson County, meaning community members can play a vital role in helping with the recovery of this iconic species.
+Herbicide use has caused a severe reduction in monarch habitats in the spring and summer months, when monarchs normally feed and breed in our area.
+Land clearing accelerates habitat loss, and climate change may also be a contributing factor.
+Residential properties make up the bulk of urban landscape in Williamson County, meaning community members can play a vital role in the recovery of the monarch species and its local habitats.

 What can you do to help?